ElliottLandsborough/sequensual/readme.md

 $ docker exec -ti sushi bash -c "cd /code && make onetwo"
 ```

-You may need to restart your docker container for this to work if you made a change:
+If you made a change, you may need to restart the docker container:

 ```
 $ docker restart sushi